EMBRYOPSIDA Pirani & Prado

 For general information on core eudicot diversification, see Magallón et al. (1999); most of the estimates of percentage diversity of clades are taken from this work.
 The diversification rates of many of the clades are higher than those in other angiosperms (Magallón & Sanderson 2001).

-The importance of the possible palaeohexaploidy event (the gamma triplication) now placed at this node was first suggested in work on Vitales (Jaillon, Aury et al. 2007).
-It was then proposed that there had been gene duplication, possibly because of hybridization, within the Vitis lineage itself, apparently bringing the Vitis genome more into line with that of other rosids (Velasco et al. 2007).
-Nevertheless, Freeling et al. (2008: the Carica papaya genome was included in their study) suggested that most rosids, i.e. the node [Vitales + rosids s. str], were indeed palaeohexaploids in which two of the three genomes involved had lost notably more ancestral genes than had the other, the Atg event.
-Evidence from collinearity between genomes then suggested that this palaeohexaploidy event had occurred in the anestor of the aterid Coffea (Cenci et al. 2010), while Jiao et al. (2012) placed the event before the split of the asterids and rosids but after the divergence of Ranunculales - see also Tang et al. (2008a, b), Diaz-Riquelme et (al. 2009), Barker et al. (2009), Abrouk et al. (2010) and Severin et al. (2011) for this genome triplication, whether or not also involving asterids.
-In any event, evidence of large genome duplications may be lost, as in Fragaria vasca (Rosaceae) (Shulaev et al. 2010).
+The importance of the palaeohexaploidy event (the γ triplication, or core-eudicot common hexaploidization - ECH), now placed at this node, was first suggested in work on Vitales (Jaillon, Aury et al. 2007).
+It was thought that there had been gene duplication, possibly because of hybridization, within the Vitis lineage itself, and that this brought the Vitis genome more into line with that of other rosids (Velasco et al. 2007).
+Nevertheless, Freeling et al. (2008: they included the Carica papaya genome) suggested that most rosids, i.e. the node [Vitales + rosids s. str], were palaeohexaploids, the Atg (γ) event, and two of the three genomes involved had lost notably more ancestral genes than had the other.
+Evidence from genome colinearity suggested that a palaeohexaploidy event had also occurred in the ancestor of the asterid Coffea (Cenci et al. 2010), and Jiao et al. (2012) placed this event before the split of the asterids and rosids but after the divergence of Ranunculales - see also Tang et al. (2008a, b), Diaz-Riquelme et (al. 2009), Barker et al. (2009), Abrouk et al. (2010), Severin et al. (2011), Dohm et al. (2011) and Zumajo-Cardona et al. (2017) for this genome triplication, whether or not also involving asterids.
+In any event, evidence of large genome duplications may be lost, as in Fragaria vesca (Rosaceae) (Shulaev et al. 2010).

 GUNNERALES Reveal Main Tree.